symfony/symfony-docs/quick_tour/the_big_picture.rst

     $ composer create-project symfony/skeleton quick_tour

-This creates a new ``quick_tour/`` directory with, at first, just *one* file:
-``composer.json``.
-But when the command finishes, you'll find a small, but powerful Symfony application:
+This creates a new ``quick_tour/`` directory with a small, but powerful new Symfony application:

 .. code-block:: text

-    symfony-project/
+    quick_tour/
     ├─ .env
     ├─ .env.dist
     ├─ bin/console